LHNCBC/NLM-PCOR-TB/lung_ct_segmentation/README.md

 python code/inference_lung_ct.py sample_volume.nii.gz  weights/lung_segment.model sample_volume_lung_preds.nii.gz --post_process
 ```

-Note: User has to make sure that the pickle files present in the 'weights/' directory should be in the same directory as the segmentation model files.These pickle files that are present along with the weight files in the 'weights' directory contain dataset and model characteristics  that the  training model used while training.
+Note: User has to make sure that the pickle files present in the 'weights/' directory should be in the same directory as the segmentation model files.
+These pickle files that are present along with the weight files in the 'weights' directory contain dataset and model characteristics  that the  training model used while training.
-In both of the commands above, user can provide an additional argument in the command line by just adding a flag '--post_process', if user wants postprocessing done to the combined prediction by the models.
+In the command line above, user can provide an additional argument in the command line by just adding a flag '--post_process', if user wants postprocessing done to the combined prediction by the models.
 If user does not wish to post process the predicted mask, they can remove the argument '--post_process' from the command line.